Carnegie Endowment for International Peace

 Applicants should have coursework in U.S. foreign policy, broad-gauged regional lens, an interest in

-policy analysis and formulation, and superb writing skills.
+policy analysis and formulation, and superb writing skills. - Nuclear Policy

-• Technology and International Affairs (including the Cyber Policy Initiative)
+- Technology and International Affairs (including the Cyber Policy Initiative)

-• Middle East – Strong reading fluency and the ability to perform academic as well as on-line research in
+- Middle East – Strong reading fluency and the ability to perform academic as well as on-line research in

 Arabic essential.
-Strong background in Middle East politics and/or history is a huge plus.
+Strong background in Middle East politics and/or history is a huge plus. - South Asia – A strong academic background in international relations theory, political theory, or

 international political economy is essential, along with an interest in military issues.
 The ability to

-perform quantitative data manipulation is required and a strong mathematical background is a plus.
+perform quantitative data manipulation is required and a strong mathematical background is a plus. - Asia Program (China) – Mandarin Chinese reading skills required.

-• Asia Program (Japan) – Japanese reading skills required.
+- Asia Program (Japan) – Japanese reading skills required.

-• Asia Program (Economics) – Mandarin Chinese reading skills a huge plus.
+- Asia Program (Economics) – Mandarin Chinese reading skills a huge plus.
 Strong background in

 economics essential.